James H. Smart: The Big Ten Conference

-In an initiative led by Smart, he, along with the presidents of the University of Chicago, the University of Illinois, the University of Minnesota, the University of Wisconsin, Northwestern University, and Lake Forest College met on January 11, 1895, to discuss regulation of collegiate athletics.
+In an initiative led by Smart, he and the presidents of the University of Chicago, University of Illinois, University of Minnesota, University of Wisconsin, Northwestern University, and Lake Forest College met on January 11, 1895, to discuss regulation of collegiate athletics.
 At a second meeting of the presidents (with the exception of the president of Lake Forest, who was replaced by the president of the University of Michigan) on February 8, 1896, the Intercollegiate Conference of Faculty Representatives was founded.
 This organization would develop into the Big Ten Conference, a Power Five conference consisting entirely of NCAA Division I FBS schools.
 Around the time of its founding, it was more commonly called the Western Conference, and would become to be known as the Big Nine after the University of Iowa and Indiana University joined in 1899.
 It would first be called the Big Ten when Michigan rejoined in 1916, with Ohio State University having joined in 1912.
 Chicago would leave the conference in 1946 after it disbanded its athletics program and was replaced by Michigan State University in 1949.
-Despite subsequent enlargement to 14 teams with the additions of Pennsylvania State University, the University of Nebraska, the University of Maryland, and Rutgers University, the conference has continued to be known as the Big Ten.
-The University of California, Los Angeles and the University of Southern California will join the conference in 2024, causing the conference to become transcontinental.
+Despite subsequent enlargement to 14 teams with the additions of Pennsylvania State University, the University of Nebraska–Lincoln, the University of Maryland, and Rutgers University, the conference has continued to be known as the Big Ten.
+In 2022 the University of California, Los Angeles and the University of Southern California announced they would leave the Pac-12 Conference and join the Big Ten in 2024, and in 2023 the University of Washington and the University of Oregon made a similar announcement.